 Battles and sieges of 1629 - 1690 - 1759 - 1775

-This tour focuses on the major attempts to take Québec-City and on its fortifications and defense network.
-An interesting and different way to discover the city which has the largest defensive network in North America.
+This tour focuses on the major attempts to take Québec-City and its fortifications & defense network.
+An interesting and different way to discover the city which has the largest defensive network in America.

 About these battles & sieges :